 A bad temper perhaps escalating into full-blown rage is one of the most common vices among Christians.
 The underlying weakness is an excitable temperament.
 The four-step strategy that is useful against any vice is especially effective against anger.

 - The first step is to face your problem.
 But anger is one of the hardest vices for people to admit.
 A Christian man may take shelter under the excuse that his anger is righteous anger, directed against those who deserve it.
 He may also cite the text which condemns wrath only when it goes too far (Eph.
 4:26).
 But in justifying himself, he is forgetting other texts.
 "Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath: For the wrath of man worketh not the righteousness of God" (Jas 1:19-20).
-James here is teaching us how we should relate to one another within the body of Christ.
-Getting mad at a fellow believer will never advance the work of God in this world.
+James here is teaching us how we should conduct ourselves in our normal everyday encounters with other people.
+Getting mad at them never advances the work of God in this world.

 In all realms of life, restraint is generally the best choice.
 There are times when a parent must show displeasure with a child and administer discipline, but he should not discipline with an anger-driven severity that provokes the child to anger (Eph.
 6:4).
 There are times when we fall victim to the clever schemes of wicked men, but the Lord says, "Vengeance is mine; I will repay" (Rom.
 12:19), and He commands us to return good for evil (Rom.
 12:21).